 We are the home of a new kind of food journalism that goes beyond the gustatory to uncover the money, power, and politics behind our plates.
 In an economy driven by consumer demand, food literacy is leverage.
 We believe that an informed public, armed with unbiased context and analysis, can demand change and be empowered to make the choices that matter in their own lives.
 Between 2015 and 2019, The Counter was published under the name The New Food Economy.
 Read more about why we changed our name here.
-Our coverage has received numerous awards and honors, including a James Beard Media Award, and has been selected for The Best American Food Writing.

 The Counter is committed to identifying and addressing forms of systemic inequality that pervade the American food system—as well as food media itself.
 Read a statement from our editor about our ongoing work to improve equity and representation within our organization.